 The northern New Mexico transmission system includes the WECC rated Path 48.
 This system delivers power to serve PNM's customer loads in northern New Mexico including the Albuquerque, Santa Fe, and Las Vegas areas, as well as load areas in Valencia County south of the city of Albuquerque.
-As previously mentioned, 89% of

-PNM's total load is within the northern New Mexico transmission system (Path 48) boundary.
-The northern New Mexico transmission system also delivers power to the load of other utilities located in northern New Mexico that take transmission service from PNM.
-The total forecast load in northern New Mexico is illustrated in Figure 2-R (shown by bars) and consists of PNM's forecast northern New Mexico load and PNM network transmission customer forecast loads (Transmission Service).
+As previously mentioned, 89% of PNM's total load is within the northern New Mexico transmission system (Path 48) boundary.
+Figure 2-R illustrates that beginning in 2020, the load and transfer commitments in northern New Mexico (the bars) exceed the capacity of the transmission system (the purple line).